gildniy/aws-auth-with-react-tutorial/README.md

 After all these steps, a folder named `amplify` is generated in the root folder of our app, and a some configuration are auto-generated in `src/aws-exports.js`

-***NB:** After setting up amplify in our project, the default region and default user details are stored in 2 files `config` and `credentials` located in `C:\Users\[User]\.aws` folder in for Windows users.
+***NB:** After setting up amplify in our project, the default region and default user details are stored in 2 files `config` and `credentials` located in `C:/Users/[User]/.aws` folder in for Windows users.
 This will skip the new user creation and set up the region, next time when another amplify project will be created.*

 **Step 4: Set React app to use AWS auth**